 In addition, some university courses in a range of subjects require knowledge of a foreign language to GCSE level or above.

-• www.quizlet.com (ask your MFL teacher for information about how to join your class)
+• www.quizlet.com (ask your MFL teacher for information about how to access vocabulary appropriate for your class)

 • www.pearsonschools.co.uk/mflrevisionaudio (ask your teacher how to access the resources to accompany your purple revision workbook)